About the Program

 Provide experiences with diverse and vulnerable populations to reinforce compassionate and ethical medical care, as illustrated by the Christian humanism of St. Francis DeSales.

-Emphasize a focus on the patient in primary care medicine which spans all specialties.
+Emphasize a focus on the patient in primary care medicine which spans all specialties and includes interprofessional education.

 - In the first year of the program:

 - 73% of cases utilized in the Clinical Reasoning course are set in a primary care setting